tendermint/tendermint/UPGRADING.md

   $ tendermint gen_node_key > $TMHOME/config/node_key.json
   ```

-* cli commands and flags are all now hyphen-case instead of snake_case.
+* CLI commands and flags are all now hyphen-case instead of snake_case.
   Make sure to adjust any scripts that calls a cli command with snake_casing
 ## v0.34.0